 Study abroad and work placements

-You’ll spend your second year in an Arabic-speaking country where you’ll be introduced to Arabic and Islamic culture whilst strengthening your language skills — both in terms of greater literacy and in the formal and colloquial Arabic.
-It’s a fantastic opportunity to immerse yourself in another culture, and, when you’re not in your intensive language classes there will be plenty of time to travel and explore.
+You’ll spend your second year in an Arabic-speaking country where you’ll be introduced to Arabic and Islamic culture while strengthening your language skills — both in terms of greater literacy and in the formal and colloquial Arabic.
+It’s a fantastic opportunity to immerse yourself in another culture and, when you’re not in your intensive language classes, there will be plenty of time to travel and explore.
 For many of our students, it’s the highlight of their course.